seamapi/docs/docs/products/smart-locks/access-codes/creating-access-codes.md

 {% endtab %}
 {% endtabs %}

-### 2. Verify that the ongoing code has been programmed onto the door lock
+## 2. Verify Successful Ongoing Code Programming

 Seam might encounter some problems when setting an access code onto the lock.
 This could be due to weak internet connectivity, a low battery in the door lock, or someone unplugging the bridge that links the lock to the internet. **Give these potential challenges, it's essential to verify that a code has been successfully programmed on to the lock** to prevent unexpected complications later.